 7. La Palapa

-Just one block north of the main square, Orlando’s is a colorful restaurant with a big, traditional Mexican menu.
-I don’t think it has quite as much unique character as some of the other places, but it’s a good choice for a broad menu and nice atmosphere.
+Orlando’s is a colorful restaurant with a big, traditional Mexican menu just one block north of the main square.
+I don’t think it has a unique character as some other places, but it’s a good choice for a broad menu and nice atmosphere.
 It is also right next door to a popular ice cream shop.

 9. Los Mandiles

 Los Mandiles is right across the street from the sea, on Loreto’s malecón (the boardwalk area).
 I especially enjoy going there for breakfast and highly recommend their fresh-squeezed orange juice.

 I was skeptical about this restaurant because it happens to be inside the nicest hotel in town.
 Usually, I would run the other way; however, the Los Olivos Restaurant at La Misión is affordable, delicious, and has wonderful staff, AND you can sit outside on the balcony, overlooking the malecón and the water.
 It’s beautiful and peaceful.
 Try their margaritas, and I recommend the Chile Poblano with Arrachera (grilled steak).